Enrollment and Registration

 Online enrollment is available from 8 am to 8 pm EST. Monday through Friday and on weekends from 8 am Saturday until 8 pm Sunday EST (subject to availability).

-Enrollment system is not available to returning undergraduate, Agricultural Technology, and Veterinary Technology students while Academic Orientation Program (AOP) is in progress.
-June 12 – July 24, 2017.
+Enrollment system is not available to returning undergraduate, Agricultural Technology, and Veterinary Technology students while New Student Orientation (NSO) is in progress.
+June 15 – July 23, 2020.

 Schedule of Courses

 - search for courses, view textbook information, add courses to your schedule builder, and enroll directly from the schedule builder.

 - information on the Schedule Builder, enrollment instructions, and course and section numbers.

 Additional Enrollment Information